 Kindle: I get physical books whenever I can, but at times my Kindle has been a lifesaver.
 It’s such an easy way to carry unlimited books everywhere and a single charge lasts for weeks.
 The e-ink display is very easy on the eyes and you have highlighting, dictionary, and web browsing built in.

 Blinkist: My book summary service of choice.
-They have a web and phone app, over 2,000 non-fiction titles, audio for over 80% of them, built-in highlighting, as well as features to sync your highlights to Evernote and send summaries straight to your Kindle.
-I’ve written extensive reviews of both the web app and the phone app, and Four Minute Books readers get 20% off their first year.
+They have a web and phone app, over 5,000 non-fiction titles, audio for over 80% of them, built-in highlighting, as well as features to sync your highlights to Evernote and send summaries straight to your Kindle.
+I’ve written extensive reviews of both the web app and the phone app, and Four Minute Books readers get an exclusive 35% off their first year.